The leaflet is detailed below, or you can download the 'Neonatal Unit - Information for Parents' leaflet in PDF.

 Each day there is a ward round led by a Consultant.
 You are welcome to stay in the room but we ask that you wear headphones until your baby’s condition is being discussed to avoid breaches of confidentiality.

 In the Low Dependency rooms there is a Consultant ward round Monday – Friday.
 You are welcome to stay in the room but we ask that you wear headphones until your baby’s condition is being discussed to avoid breaches of confidentiality.
 A weekly discharge planning meeting is held on Wednesdays to discuss plans for discharge home.

 The nurse looking after your baby will let you know what time these rounds take place.

 Nursing Hand-Over Times

-The Transitional Care Team is led by a Team Leader, Registered Neonatal Nurses/ Midwives, and Senior Clinical Support Workers.
+The Transitional Care Team is led by a Team Leader, Registered Neonatal Nurses/ Midwives, and Clinical Support Workers.
 They support and educate parents in caring for their baby in preparation for home.
 In addition the team also supports midwifery staff in problem solving in the maternity ward to prevent unnecessary separation of mother and baby.

 An Advanced Neonatal Nurse Practitioner provides the medical cover for these babies who are reviewed daily and examined once a week but can be reviewed at any time if needed.

 Alongside the Transitional Care Team, the Outreach Team will work closely with you to make sure that you feel confident to care for your baby when you go home.